galenballew/life.galenballew.fyi/_posts/2017-02-03-board-games-machine-learning.md

 share: true
 ---

-Click the link above to read my article on Medium.
+I have this article published over on Medium.
+[Click here to read it.](https://medium.com/@galen.ballew/board-games-meet-machine-learning-34026870f8d5)